 In preparation for this blog, I looked back a few weeks to find BriteVerify Users that made mistakes when initially entering in their email address.
 Had we not informed each User of their data-entry mistake we would have lost touch with them.
-By adding BriteForms in-form email verification tools to our registration page, each mistake was turned into a real email address.
+By adding BriteVerify’s email verification API to our registration page, each mistake was turned into a real email address.
 Through my research, here is what I found:

 - Half of the BriteVerify accounts were created using free-mail addresses (mostly gmail.com) while the other half were created using business emails.